 As the role of business technology evolves, growing companies will increasingly rely on IT leaders to take them to the next level.
 Do you have what it takes to move into management?
-Here are some traits that every successful leader should have – and that IT professionals can work on to land a leadership role.
+Here are six traits that every successful leader should have – and that IT professionals can work on to land a leadership role.

 1. Great leaders are energetic and enthusiastic.
 They are energized by helping others perform at a higher level.
 They nurture a positive attitude about the company and the work their team is doing.
 They are honest about the problems they face, but work to infuse their teams with the confidence needed to overcome.

 2. They have strong decision-making skills.
 Great technology leaders know how to be decisive.
 This is especially true with regard to building a successful team to carry out the company’s mission.
 Great candidates often have a short ‘shelf-life’ – they have other offers to consider.
 IT leaders have learned that when they meet the right candidate, they can’t afford to fall into analysis paralysis.